Najeebengr/langchain-crash-course/README.md

 A: LangChain is a framework designed to simplify the process of building applications that utilize language models.

 **Q: How do I set up my environment?**
 A: Follow the instructions in the "Getting Started" section above.
-Ensure you have Python 3.10 or 3.11 installed, install Poetry, clone the repository, install dependencies, rename the `.env.example` file to `.env`, and activate the Poetry shell.
+Ensure you have Python 3.10 or 3.11 installed, install dependencies from `requirements.txt`, rename the `.env.example` file to `.env`, and activate the Conda environment.

 **Q: I am getting an error when running the examples.
 What should I do?**
 A: Ensure all dependencies are installed correctly and your environment variables are set up properly.
 If the issue persists, seek help in the Skool community or open an issue on GitHub.